shukriadams/arewedown/README.md

 ## Setup

-- create settings.json, use src/settings-example.json as example.
+- create settings.yml, use src/settings.yml as example.
 Add sites you want to test.
 Set sane poll intervals.
 Adds email addresses of people who need to be alerted.
-- create flags folder,
+- create *watchers* folder,
-- chown 1000 -R flags
+- chown 1000 -R watchers
 - if you want to persists logs, create logs folder and chown as above
 - use docker/docker-compose-yml as base for your docker-compose file.